Updated: Jun 28

 Culturally, I was raised that appearance is extremely important.
 Performance was equivocal to being accepted and loved.

 Feeling a constant war within in my conscious mind, striving to be perfect, so that I will be loved, let alone liked, I started to drown.
 Not flailing, gasping for breath drowning.
 More like a slow, tedious, meticulous dripping into my heart until my soul's fire was extinguished.

 Initial glance at this piece of pottery, it would appear The Artist deliberately created it exactly how you see it now.
-The lovely gold placed intentionally where it is, enhancing it's intrinsic beauty.
+The lovely gold placed intentionally where it is, enhancing its intrinsic beauty.
 The art work purposefully created to be pleasing to the eye, as the value it possesses.
 Yet, in our perception of what we see, that is the farthest from the truth.
-What is visible came from the redemption of each broken piece restored more beautiful, unique in it's scars, repaired, so that, nothing has been wasted.
+What is visible came from the redemption of each broken shard restored more beautiful, unique in its scars, repaired, so that, nothing has been wasted.

 Kintsukuroi, meaning “golden repair" the centuries-old Japanese art of fixing broken pottery, (the picture shown) is a visual depiction of how brokenness becomes beautiful.
-Wonderfully handcrafted seams of gold, silver or platinum shimmer light in the cracks, smoothing each fissure into a distinguished character, revealing it's unique history.
+Wonderfully handcrafted seams of gold, silver or platinum shimmer light back into the cracks, smoothing each fissure into a distinguished character, revealing its unique history.
 The Artist's repair methodology enhances the ceramic ware's fractures rather than hiding them, knowing the end result is more beautiful and valuable than the original with a new revitalized life.

 Girl, you have a distinguished character and unique history.
 And it is beautiful.